-- M.Ed. students must complete 6 semester credits (700 clock hours) of Internship (CNSL-7060) in a school setting to complete their degree program. - M.A. students must complete 6 semester credits (700 clock hours) of Internship (CNSL-7060) in a mental health setting to complete their degree program.
+- M.Ed. students must complete and pass 6 semester credits (600 clock hours) of Internship (CNSL-7060) in a school setting to complete their degree program. - M.A. students must complete and pass 6 semester credits (600 clock hours) of Internship (CNSL-7060) in a mental health setting to complete their degree program.

-Of the 700 clock hours, at least 240 of these hours must be direct client contact hours.
-In addition of those 240 hours, at least 10 must be group counseling hours.
-For a description of what are considered client contact hours, please see Appendix G.
+Of the 600 clock hours, at least 240 of these hours must be direct client contact hours and at least 10 of those direct contact hours must be group counseling hours accrued during internship or practicum.
+An assessment of group skill must be completed by a licensed professional on-site in addition to typical assessment of clinical skill.
+For a description of what are considered client contact hours, please see Appendix F.

-Prior to beginning their field placement, all students must complete a background check and be pre-approved by faculty for service in the field.
-If the faculty determine that a student is not fit due to prior legal convictions, the student will not be allowed to begin the field placement experience.
+Prior to beginning their field placement, all students must complete a federal and state background check for service in the field.
+If you have been convicted of a crime, it is beneficial for you to discuss this with your advisor prior to beginning the practicum placement process to assess any impact to future licensure.
 Students must also complete the following courses prior to beginning the Field Practicum (CNSL 7050): Counseling Techniques (CNSL 7021), Counseling Theories (CNSL 7023) and Group Work in Ecological Counseling - Theory, Research, and Practice (CNSL 7025).

 All students who take Field Practicum must be supervised by a counselor or school counselor with appropriate credentials; that is a counselor with a Master's degree in counseling and two years' experience with equivalent qualification, including appropriate certifications and/or license (i.e., LPCC-S for mental health students; School Counseling License for school students).
-The U.C.
-Counseling Program will also provide simultaneous supervision to students while enrolled in Field Practicum class.
+The UC Counseling Program will also provide simultaneous supervision to students while enrolled in Field Practicum.